Does your heart sink when you hear the two heavy words student portfolio?

 The Time Factor

 I get it.
-Student portfolios can take a while to collate.
+Student portfolios can take a while to get together.

-In an ideal world, you have planned and scheduled portfolio pieces as part of your termly planning, and because you are unstoppable, you are filing portfolio pieces as you go.
+In an ideal world, you have planned and scheduled portfolio pieces as part of your semester planning, and because you are unstoppable, you are filing portfolio pieces as you go.

 I am also a realist and understand the pressures that you are under.
 In an imperfect world when this is not always possible, help from Teach Starter is at hand.